 Another source of data about English proficiency comes from national education systems.
 Many schools test the English skills of every high school student or university applicant using a standardized national assessment.
 The results may or may not be made public, but educators and government officials use the data to assess the efficacy of education reform and pinpoint areas for improvement.
 Unfortunately, those national assessments are not comparable to each other, and they are not administered to adults, so while they give a good indication of English proficiency among high school students in one part of the world, they cannot be used for international comparison, nor can they tell us much about adult English proficiency levels.

 The EF EPI research series has two separate reports: this main EF EPI report, which is published annually and looks at adult English proficiency; and the EF EPI for Schools (EF EPI-s), which is published biennially and looks at English proficiency among secondary school and university students.
-This year, we are publishing the EF EPI ninth edition and the EF EPI-s third edition.
+This year, we are publishing the EF EPI 2020 edition.
 All EF EPI reports are available for download at www.ef.com/epi.

-EF Education First (www.ef.com) is an international education company that focuses on language, academics, cultural exchange, and educational travel.
+EF Education First (www.ef.com) is an international education company that focuses on language, academics, cultural exchange, and educational travel programs.
 Founded in 1965, EF’s mission is “opening the world through education.”
-With more than 600 schools and offices in 50 countries, EF is the Official Language Training Partner for the Tokyo 2020 Olympic and Paralympic Games.
+EF is the Official Language Training Partner for the Tokyo 2020 Olympic and Paralympic Games.
 The EF English Proficiency Index is published by Signum International AG.